syseleven/grav-docs-syseleven-stack/pages/04.Reference/07.dns/docs.en.md

 To find out more on how you can do this, see our [tutorial](../../02.Tutorials/09.dnsaas/docs.en.md) and [howto guide](../../03.Howtos/09.dnsaas/docs.en.md).

 !!
-Please note that DNS zones are always represented with a trailing dot in our DNS service, so if your domain name is `example.com`, the corresponding zone name would be `example.com.`
+Please note that DNS zones in the SysEleven DNS service must be fully qualified, which means they must end with a trailing dot.
+If your domain name is `example.com`, the corresponding fully qualified zone name would be `example.com.`

 ### Zone transfer to different projects